fredrik-jansson-se/tinyurl/README.md

 Possible Improvements
 =====================
-Check for hash collisions, if that happens, keep a one char longer hash
+Check for hash collisions, if that happens, use a one char longer hash

-Keep a list of slave redis servers, round robin look ups.
+If the master redis server failes, promote a slave to master If a slave failes, mark it as bad, maybe just for a while.
-If the master redis server failes, promote a slave to master
+Slaves are picked randomly, possible to configure for e.g. round robin